wasn-eu/CubeCell_Getting_Started/README.md

 # with LoRaWan_MultiSensor example
 # (c) by WASN.eu

-# Use CubeCellConfigurator to upload firmware
+# Use CubeCell Configurator to upload firmware

 The easy way to get the Capsule up and running is: